-Prayer is an area that nearly every Christian has room for greater consistency and discipline.
+Prayer is an area where nearly every Christian has room for greater consistency and discipline.
 That is actually the easy part to admit.
 It is more difficult to acknowledge that our lack of prayer flows from wrong thinking about God and ourselves.
 Our natural bent is towards unbelief and self-sufficiency.
 These tendencies often keep us from praying.

 As we peer into the Word of God we find help for our prayerlessness in the opening pages of 1 Samuel.
 The book begins with a woman weeping in Shiloh.
 Her name is Hannah, and she teaches us much about prayer.
 A close inspection of Hannah’s story points us ultimately to God’s faithfulness and demonstrates that his character fuels our prayers.
 If Hannah were our instructor in the school of prayer, I believe she would give us 3 necessary convictions for a consistent prayer life.

 One conviction we must develop is a deep recognition of our dependence on God and his grace.
 We will never consistently pray without a settled understanding that we, as sinful creatures, need the Lord.
 I once heard a preacher say that a Christian’s prayerlessness is his/her declaration of independence from God.
 When we fail to pray regularly, we are demonstrating a reliance on self that is antithetical to the Scriptures.
 So, instead of pretending like we have it all together, we begin by admitting that we are actually quite needy.When we fail to pray regularly, we are demonstrating a reliance on self that is antithetical to the Scriptures.
 Click To Tweet